DocPrism: Multi-lingual Detection of Incorrectness Inconsistencies between Code and Documentation

 \subsection{Inconsistency Detection}

-For each pair of function and its documentation, \toolname{} first generates the prompts, as described in Section \ref{subsec:prompts}.
+For each pair of a function and its documentation, \toolname{} first generates the prompts as described above.
 To detect inconsistencies, it feeds these prompts to the open-source LLM LLaMA 3.1–70B~\cite{dubey2024llama}.
 The output is in JSON format, following the schema specified in the system prompt.
-In rare cases where the output doesn't match this format, we say \toolname{} fails to identify inconsistencies and set the detection result to ``consistent''.
+In rare cases (3.7\% of evaluated pairs) where the output does not match this format, we cannot extract inconsistencies from the LLM output.
+Thus \toolname{} does not report any inconsistencies.
 We set the temperature to 0 to encourage deterministic results from the LLM.